ClappingDJ/joke-book/README.md

 # joke-book
-this is a book of jokes
+This is an on-line joke book for all ages using jokes from across the web.